Acute myeloid leukemia: World Health Organization

 Acute leukemias of ambiguous lineage (also known as mixed phenotype or biphenotypic acute leukemia) occur when the leukemic cells can not be classified as either myeloid or lymphoid cells, or where both types of cells are present.

 French–American–British

-The French–American–British (FAB) classification system provides terminology that is still sometimes used, and it remains a valuable diagnostic tool in areas without access to genetic testing, this system has largely become obsolete in favor of the WHO classification, which correlates more strongly with treatment outcomes.
+The French–American–British (FAB) classification system provides terminology that is still sometimes used.
+It remains a valuable diagnostic tool in areas without access to genetic testing.
+This system has largely been rendered obsolete by the WHO classification, which correlates more strongly with treatment outcomes.

-The FAB system divides AML into eight subtypes, M0 through to M7, based on the type of cell from which the leukemia developed and its degree of maturity.
+The FAB system divides AML into eight subtypes, M0 through M7, based on the cell type from which the leukemia developed and its degree of maturity.
 AML of types M0 to M2 may be called acute myeloblastic leukemia.
 Classification is done by examining the appearance of the malignant cells with light microscopy and/or by using cytogenetics to characterize any underlying chromosomal abnormalities.
 The subtypes have varying prognoses and responses to therapy.

 Six FAB subtypes (M1 through to M6) were initially proposed in 1976, although later revisions added M7 in 1985 and M0 in 1987.